 The Trust’s service area radiates out from Northampton, Amherst and Holyoke, which includes land principally, but not exclusively in the communities of Amherst, Belchertown, Chicopee, Hadley, Granby, Hatfield, Leverett, Ludlow, Northampton, Pelham, Shutesbury, Sunderland, South Hadley, Southampton, Whately, Easthampton, Holyoke, Westhampton, and Williamsburg.
+(See a map of our service area here.)
 The Trust may act on exceptional conservation opportunities elsewhere in the Connecticut River Watershed of Massachusetts as capacity allows and opportunities arise.

 Within these towns, the Trust focuses within its service area on the properties that define the ecological integrity and quality of life in the Valley, including:

 Projects in these focus areas are selected based on natural resource values, unique threat or opportunity, landowner willingness and engagement, and funding availability.

 These are the most visible natural monuments in the Connecticut River Valley.
 The Mount Holyoke Range was named a "Last Chance Landscape" by Scenic America in 2000, but only about half of the Range is protected.
 The rest of it, which is in private hands, is increasingly threatened with development creeping up the hillsides to take advantage of but also become the view.

 Kestrel is committed to working with the associated Town Conservation Commissions and state agencies to arrange for the acquisition of key parcels within and near these public lands to increase public ownership of our cherished mountains.
 We also work with landowners who wish to retain private ownership of their land while protecting it.
 Landowners can donate or sell a conservation restriction on their private property to ensure that it remains a protected in perpetuity, either as a working woodland or as a wild forest.